mongodb/docs/source/reference/commands.rst

                              space the database can use.

    The :dbcommand:`addShard` command registers a new with a sharded cluster.
-You must run this command against a :option:`mongos` instance.
+You must run this command against a :program:`mongos` instance.
 The command takes the following form:

    .. code-block:: javascript